 “Okay, but don’t be so gay.”

-It felt so weird, getting off without touching myself – probably due to the buildup from a month of asexuality after the rape.
-Now I had to sneak up to my room without the embarrassment of having to explain the huge wet spot on the front of my jeans.
-Thinking ahead, I dialed Flo, my go-to gal.
-She was pleased and made me promise to call every Sunday night.
-I told her that Hippie and Anna planned to drive to Iowa for Christmas.
-Maybe she and Edi could come.
-She sighed and reminded me that her parents still had her on virginity watch.
+It feels so weird, getting off without touching myself – probably due to the buildup from a month of asexuality after the rape.
+Now I have to sneak up to my room without having to explain the huge wet spot on the front of my jeans.
+Thinking ahead, I dial Flo, my go-to gal.
+She is pleased.
+I promise to call every Sunday night.
+I tell her that Hippie and Anna plan to drive to Iowa for Christmas.
+Maybe she and Edi can come.
+She sighs and reminds me that her parents still have her on virginity watch.

-I laughed.
+I laugh.
 “Just when I called him from his folks last month.

 “How’s he doing?”

 “They have him locked away in a Swiss seminary.
-The monks watch him night and day.”
+The monks watch him day and night.”

 “It was such fun when we were all together.”

 “Yeah.
 Maybe a reunion this summer?”